sagelabs/standards/python/core/identify-and-use-native-types-in-python-and-their-respective-primitive-operations.md

 8. Recognize and use date types and their respective operations
 9. Recognize and use enumerators and their respective operations
 10. Recognize and use error types and their respective causes
+11. Recognize and use binary types and their respective operations

 ---